SKTBrain/KVQA/docs/index-en.md

 ## Evaluation

-한 질문 당 열 명의 서로 다른 사람들로부터 수집된 답을 이용해 정확도를 측정합니다. 열 개의 답변 중 3개 이상을 맞추었다면 100%가 되며 3개 미만일 때 비례적으로 부분 점수를 획득합니다.
+We measure accuracy using answers collected from 10 different people for each question.
+If VQA provides 3 or more correct answers from the 10 answers, it gets 100%, and if less than 3, it gets a partial score proportionately.
 To be consistent with ‘human accuracies’, measured accuracies are averaged over all 10 choose 9 sets of human annotators.
 Please refer to [VQA Evaluation](https://visualqa.org/evaluation.html) which we follow.

 ## Data